mongodb/docs/source/timeouts.rst

 =============================

-PyMongo 4.2 introduced :meth:`~pymongo.timeout` and the ``timeoutMS`` URI and keyword argument to :class:`~pymongo.mongo_client.MongoClient`.
+PyMongo 4.2 introduced :meth:`~pymongo.timeout` and the ``timeoutMS`` URI and keyword argument to :py:class`~pymongo.mongo_client.MongoClient`.
 These features allow applications to more easily limit the amount of time that one or more operations can execute before control is returned to the app.
 This timeout applies to all of the work done to execute the operation, including